 For many years now, the only practical use of AR and VR has been in the field of gaming.
-Now, more recently, we have been introduced to the same technology in industries like entertainment, retail or e-commerce with brands like L’Oréal, Snapchat, Instagram and even a few new and experimental online makeup stores and other websites.
+Now, more recently, we have been introduced to the same technology in industries like entertainment, retail or e-commerce with brands like L’Oréal, Snapchat, Instagram and even a few new and experimental online makeup stores (beauty Tech – the latest trend of virtual reality) and other websites.

 While AR or Augmented Reality is basically a computer which is able to detect live elements like a human face, human body, etc. with the help of a camera on a laptop or a smartphone.
 This same technology is what is responsible for Facebook being able to tag people (or suggest tagging certain people), Snapchat filters or even depositing an online cheque!